Best Final Expense Life Insurance in 2026

 Non-smoker discounts produce the greatest monthly savings by far across almost all providers, while family history discounts are also significant, at companies like Northwestern Mutual and Guardian.

-Policy bundling cuts monthly costs even more, particularly with MassMutual and Nationwide, and autopay discounts provide smaller but reliable savings that add up over time.
+Policy bundling drops the monthly cost even further, especially with MassMutual and Nationwide, while autopay discounts offer up slightly smaller but consistently reliable savings that can really add up.

 Beyond just discounts, small choices can lead to real monthly savings if you know where to look: